KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ## Extras

 ![](djangocon-us-2025-recap-images/djangocon-us-me-jeff-marlene-paolo.png)
 Jeff, Marlene, me, Paolo.
-Marlene did a fascinating closing keynote.
+Marlene did a fascinating closing keynote Django Reimagined For The Age of AI.

 ![](djangocon-us-2025-recap-images/djangocon-us-happy-birthday-django-cake.jpg)
 Django turned 20 this year.
 To commemorate the occasion, conference attendees were treated to delicious raspberry cake!